mgwalker/mudz.me/main_dishes/Chicken Rendang.md

 ## Directions

-All all the ingredients of the spice paste in a food processor.
+Add all the ingredients of the spice paste in a food processor.
 Blend well.

 Heat the oil in a skillet, add the spice paste, cinnamon, cloves, star